cloudedbats/cloudedbats_wurb_2020/README.md

 - The detector acts as a WiFi Hotspot/AccessPoint and contains a web server.
 - Web pages are used for configuration and control.
-- Automatic detection of connected ultrasonic microphones.
+- Automatic detection of connected Ultrasonic microphones.
+- Automatic detection of connected USB GPS Receiver.
 - etc.

 ## Software